 - “Opening Keynote Speech” by Dennis Brimhall, Mike Malin and Tan Le

 - “Thirty Pieces of Tech I Can’t Live Without” by D. Joshua Taylor

 - “You’ve Mastered the Census and Basic Research, Now What?” by Karen Auman

 - “What’s New At FamilySearch” by Devin Ashby

 - “Getting Started in Genetic Genealogy” by Diahan Southard

 - “Building A Genealogy Research Toolbox” by Thomas MacEntee

 - “Bring Your Ancestor Back To The Future” by Anne Leishman

-You can connect to the CAGGNI group online at their website at:
+You can see the programs themselves directly at the RootsTech website at:

 Schaumburg Township District Library